Drainage in potted plants is uber important.

 They won’t tell you how many holes you need leave alone how to drill them.

-However, through personal experience I find three or four small (1/4 inch) holes in the bottom of the container most ideal.
+However, through personal experience I find three or four small (1/4 inch) holes in the bottom of the container is most ideal.

 Holes larger than 1/4 inch in diameter will allow too much soil or dirt to escape.